Photos

 Mother: Jerusha Mattoon

-Published histories and vital records from Wallingford do not give any indication of what happened to Abigail Williams (daughter of Willoughby Williams Sr.) Several online sources though do posit that this same Abigail Williams actually married a man named John Luddington, and that they had one child: Ama/Anna, born in 1783.
-Subsequent history from Ama's descendants indicates that she was apparently orphaned as a small child and was sent to live with her paternal relatives in New York State.
-Although her father was probably dead, it is entirely plausible that her mother may have still been alive.
+Although Abigail Williams (daughter of Willoughby and Abigail) was definitely married to Amos Merriman, it is possible that she was also married to John Ludington.
+According to family history, John Ludington's daughter Ama/Anna was born in 1783.
+Subsequent history from Ama's descendants indicates that Ama was orphaned as a small child and was raised by paternal relatives in New York state.
+Although her father was probably dead, it is entirely possible that her mother was still alive.
 Parental rights were not on the side of the mother during this time period.
-The child's best interests at heart, it would probably have been viewed as more stable living in the home of pre-existing family on the male-line, rather than with a young widow.
+It may have been viewed as more stable living in the home of pre-existing family in the male-line, rather than with a young widow.
+If Abigail Williams Ludington was in fact widowed in about 1783, it would fit with the timeline because she married Amos Merriman in about 1785.
+In support of this, I do also have one autosomal DNA match with a descendant of Ama Ludington Johnson.

 They had the following children:

 1 Polly Merriman was born on September 9, 1786 in Cheshire, New Haven Co., Connecticut 28.
+She died on January 2, 1866 47 in Woodford Co., Kentucky.
+She is buried in the Mount Vernon Baptist Church Cemetery, Versailles, Woodford Co., Kentucky.

 2 Lyman Merriman was born in April 1789 in Cheshire, New Haven Co., Connecticut 28.
 He died on May 18, 1789 in Cheshire, New Haven Co., Connecticut 28.
+He is buried in the Cheshire Street Cemetery, Cheshire, New Haven Co., Connecticut.

 3 Reuben Merriman

 4 Lyman Merriman was born on August 21, 1792 in Cheshire, New Haven Co., Connecticut 28.
 He died in March 1865 in Williams Twp., Sangamon Co., Illinois 15.
+He is buried in the Fancy Creek Cemetery, Fancy Creek Twp., Sangamon Co., Illinois.

-He married Sarah R. Howard in 1812 in Scott Co., Kentucky 15.
-(She was born circa 1795 in Scott Co., Kentucky and died on September 20, 1869 in Williams Twp., Sangamon Co., Illinois 15.)
+He married Sarah "Sally" R. Howard in about 1817 in Scott Co., Kentucky.
+(She was born circa 1795 in Scott Co., Kentucky and died on September 20, 1869 in Williams Twp., Sangamon Co., Illinois 15.
+She is buried in the Fancy Creek Cemetery, Fancy Creek Twp., Sangamon Co., Illinois.)

-Madison Maurice Merriman (1817-1905)
+Madison Maurice Merriman (1818-1905)

 md.
 Elizabeth Parker Fletcher